Artificial Intelligence (AI) is rapidly becoming part and parcel of every day life and business making now the right time for entrepreneurs to start

 Once a company has become operational and (hopefully) served a few customers without any major disasters occurring, it is time to launch.
 What goes into a launch really depends on the enterprise itself, and the resources available to you.
 However, it's worthwhile doing a launch because even if it is only to family and friends:

 Hand in hand with your launch goes a lot of marketing.
-You'll need to write a few press releases and think creatively about strategies that will bring the most return as quickly as possible.
+You'll need to think creatively about strategies that will bring the most return as quickly as possible.

 Because of the explosion in tools and technology services designed to make starting and running business online easy, the barrier to entry has been lowered.
 This is a double edged sword because it means that far more competitors are able to get into the market, making it easy to start, but harder to get noticed.